DavidKunwar/AddressBookAPI/README.md

 http://localhost:3000/login
 ```

-Read all contacts, send a GET Request to below endpoint
+Read all contacts, send a GET Request to below endpoint.

-Add a contact, send a POST Request
+Add a contact, send a POST Request.

-Delete all contacts, send a DELETE Request
+Delete all contacts, send a DELETE Request.
 ```
 http://localhost:3000/address-book
 ```